-Central air conditioning is essential for people who live in Southern Arizona.
+Central air conditioning is a must for people who live in Southern Arizona.
 When it’s time to buy a new central air conditioner, you will undoubtedly want one that performs efficiently and keeps your home cool without causing your utility bills to skyrocket.
-One way to evaluate the efficiency of a central AC unit is to check its SEER rating.
+So, how can you evaluate the efficiency of a central AC unit?
+One way is to check its SEER rating.
 Since SEER ratings can be a little confusing—and because there are many other factors to consider before choosing the best central air conditioner for your home—you’ll also want to consult a certified HVAC technician.
-An AC technician will answer all of your questions about AC efficiency and sizing.
+An AC technician will be able to answer all of your questions about AC efficiency and sizing.
 He or she will also be able to help you figure out the right choice for your home.

 The Definition of SEER